mikeshardmind/lumi/README.md

 - Replace python's type system with an external one.
 - Provide a few additional implemented base types
 - For it to be easy to write the correct type.

-## Secondary Goals
+- Provide additional syntax supporting the ideas that enable people to write type safe code with less effort.

+## Long term goals

 - Providing type information should allow emitting optimized compiled modules.
-- Provide additional syntax supporting the ideas that enable people to write type safe code with less effort.
+- Pure Lumi code should be possible to emit a binary which does not require the python runtime.

 ## Non-goals